Skip to main content

-School of Health and Social Care referencing guidelines [APA7th style] are on this web page .
+School of Health and Social Care (SHSC) referencing guidelines [APA7th style] are on this web page .
 More in depth instruction and advice on APA7th is available on the APA website.

 To acknowledge original authors and avoids plagiarism.
 Explains where your ideas have come from and gives credit to authors you have read.

 To support your writing by referring to the work of another author, e.g. paraphrasing a statement, summarising an original passage or using a direct quote .
 Cite the work in the text and give the full reference in the reference list.
 If material is cited second hand, the original source should ideally be found and quoted.
 Use secondary sources sparingly.